jericson/jericson.github.io/resume.md

-* Community analysis such as [How does mandatory registration impact participation?](https://jlericson.com/2022/10/14/registration_drives.html)
+* Community analysis such as [How does mandatory registration impact participation?](https://jlericson.com/2022/10/14/registration_drives.html) I also wrote SQL queries to keep track of metrics  and updated our reporting to GA4.
 * [Manged a major database update for the forum software](https://talk.collegeconfidential.com/t/maintenance-scheduled-for-friday-september-30/3619753).
 * [Set up College Confidential's first moderator